sabzcoin/Blockchain-Certification-Online/README.md

 # Prerequisites
 For installing this smart contract on Ethereum blockchain you need:
 1-Firefox or Chrome browser
-2-Metamask pluggin for Firefox or Chrome
-3-Remix development web site for Solidity.
+2-Metamask pluggin for Firefox or Chrome (https://metamask.io) 3-Remix development web site for Solidity(https://remix.ethereum.org)

 # Installing
 I suggest you to install the contract on Renkeby test net to see how you can initialize it and define certificates.